 7 - Wall stickers

 That's right.
-Wall stickers.
+Wall stickers - the ultimate kid's bedroom on a budget idea!
 They're so affordable, can transform a room and simply peel off when your daughter has had enough of zoo animals, or your son has decided that dinosaurs were so 70 million years ago.
 Get your own creative juices flowing and make a special spot for your little one, like the pixie door in the fireplace above!

 Not only are soft furnishings especially fun AND functional for your little ones, they're perfect for adding colour and pattern to the room, without making the room feel like an assault on the senses.